mayadahlke/twenty-one-game-react/README.md

-# Twenty One (Alternative)
+# Twenty One
+### By: Maya Dahlke
 This is the game 21, done in React and Tailwind.

+To play 21, with two players, you can follow these rules:
+- **Dealing**: The dealer gives each player two cards face up, and one card face down.
-Play against the computer in this online card game.
-The goal is to try to get your score as close to 21 as you can without going over.
-Be sure to get a higher score than the computer player.
+- **Goal**: Players try to get closer to 21 without going over.
-Note: This is something I am still working on so please excuse any errors.
-Thank you!
+- **Play**: Players can choose to "hit" or "stand" after receiving their first two cards.
+"Hitting" means asking for another card, while "standing" means keeping the current hand.
+- **Point values**: Jacks, Queens, Kings, and 10s are worth 10, while Aces can be counted as 1 or 11.
+All other cards are worth face value.
+- **Busting**: If a player's hand goes over 21, they "bust" and lose.
+- **Ties**: If both the player and dealer have hands that are tied, the game is a "push".

-## Improvements for the Future
+## Possible Improvements
- - Use algorithm to make the computer player smarter.
-The computer should know when to stand.
- - Add tests to ensure the functionality is correct.
+ - In the original game players place chips as a bet, so I could add chips and keep score of the chip value amount of the player.
+ - The original game also has splitting and doubling down, so if chips were added I could add this as well.
+ - I could add other players to make it multiplayer